kbehyar/School_District_Analysis/README.md

 After omitting Thomas high school's 9th grade math and reading scores from our data, the overall District summary did show any significant changes.
 Other than the mentioned metric below, all other findings remained the same:

--Average math score changed from 79 > 78.9
+- Average math score changed from 79 > 78.9
--Passing Math percentage changed from 75% > 74.8%
+- Passing Math percentage changed from 75% > 74.8%
--Passing Reading percentage changed from 86% > 85.7%
+- Passing Reading percentage changed from 86% > 85.7%
--Overall Passing percentage changed from 65% > 64.9%
+- Overall Passing percentage changed from 65% > 64.9%

 https://github.com/kbehyar/School_District_Analysis/blob/main/Images/District%20changes.PNG